Up to 40,000 flee rebel assault in central Sudan - U.N.

 SPLM-N is made up of fighters who sided with south Sudan during decades of civil war that ended in a 2005 peace deal.

-When South Sudan seceded in 2011 the SPLM-N fighters were left on the Sudanese side of the border, and continued to complain of mafginalisation by the Khartoum government.
+When South Sudan seceded in 2011 the SPLM-N fighters were left on the Sudanese side of the border, and continued of continuing discrimination from the Khartoum government.

 Analysts say the rebels are unlikely to try and take Khartoum but might force the army into a war of attrition on several fronts, draining state resources at a time when Sudan is struggling with an economic crisis.